JavascriptLearner815/oss-enterprise/README.md

 #### Who owns the code I contribute to open source projects?

-I am the owner of the organization, so I own the code.
-You are the creator of that new code, not the owner.
+JavascriptLearner815 owns the organization, code, and projects.
+You are the creator of the changes you make.

 ## License